RolandKluge/elementary-cycles/README.md

 # elementary-cycles
-Finding elementary cycles in directed graphs (fork of normalisiert.de with generics)
+Finding elementary cycles in directed graphs

+This project is a fork of the archive hosted on http://normalisiert.de/ .

+Modifications:
+* Introduce generics
+* Fix typos